WebAssembly/component-model/design/mvp/Concurrency.md

 allow other cooperative threads to make progress concurrently.

-Lastly, in addition to being able to switch to "suspended" threads, threads can also switch to threads that are in a "ready to run" state by calling the [`thread.suspend-then-promote`] and [`thread.yield-then-promote`] built-ins which, like the `thread.{suspend,yield}-then-resume` built-ins, leave the calling thread in a "suspended" or "ready to run" state, resp.
+Lastly, in addition to being able to switch to "suspended" threads, threads can also switch to threads that are in a "ready to run" state (when doing so would not otherwise violate [Component Invariant] #3) by calling the [`thread.suspend-then-promote`] and [`thread.yield-then-promote`] built-ins which, like the `thread.{suspend,yield}-then-resume` built-ins, leave the calling thread in a "suspended" or "ready to run" state, resp.
 The calling